What Is Behavioural Trust Infrastructure? The Category Gartner Predicts Will Hit $30 Billion by 2028

 First, it is behavioural, not content-based.
 The detection methodology analyses temporal patterns, coordination signals, and network behaviour.
 It does not assess whether a claim is true or false.
 Verdicts are deterministic and explainable, not opinion-based, which matters enormously for enterprise compliance contexts.

 Second, it covers the full operational stack.
 Detection (identifying inauthentic accounts and coordinated behaviour) feeds into intelligence (understanding the narrative being manufactured and its risk trajectory) which feeds into response (automating or informing the enterprise action).
 Most existing tools address one or two of these layers.
-Behavioural trust infrastructure integrates all three.
+Behavioural trust infrastructure integrates all three, which is how Signal by AI Uniti is built.

 Third, it is enterprise infrastructure, not a research service.
 The outputs are operational: risk scores, early warning alerts, executive reports, and response playbooks.
 Not research papers.